 Data Warehouses can be of different types

 Data warehouses include the enterprise data warehouse (EDW) that drives decision support for the complete organization, an Operational Data Store (ODS) that might have specific functions like reporting employee data or sales data.
 Then there are Data Marts where users can have smaller sections of data that are specific to their requirements.
 Running queries on the smaller Data Marts is much faster than querying the entire data of the data warehouse.
+Data Migration 101

 Cloud Data Warehouses

-Traditional data warehouses like Teradata still exist but organizations are increasingly adopting the cloud data warehouses like Snowflake, Amazon Redshift and Azure Synapse to replace or complement on-premise data warehouses.
-With cloud data warehouses users receive many benefits:
+Traditional data warehouses like Teradata still exist but organizations are increasingly adopting the cloud data warehouses like Snowflake, Amazon Redshift and Azure Synapse to replace or complement on-premise enterprise data warehouses.
+With enterprise cloud data warehouses users receive many benefits:

 - The cloud is elastic and flexible allowing organizations to benefit from Massively Parallel Processing (MPP) workloads, making it faster and much more cost-effective.